m0tivus/example-tensorflow-onnx/README.md

 # example-tensorflow-onnx

+Tensorflow, and onnx are needed (see requirements.txt)

-Create a tensorflow model using:
+Create a simple tensorflow model using at `models/naive` with

     python scripts/naive_model.py

-To transform a tensorflow model to onnx install tf2onnx (see requirements.txt) and then
+To transform the tensorflow model to onnx do

     python -m tf2onnx.convert --saved-model models/naive/ --output models/model.onnx --verbose

-(take note of input/output names)
+note the input/output names, this are used in the javascript call to the model

 To test the model using onnx-js

     python -m http.server

 And open http://localhost:8888/web/demo.html

+You should see three floating point number (infereces) in the browser

 References